-Yet there are some even Nausicaä cannot reach, for powers are rooted in empathy and compassion are only effective on people who regard one another as human beings.
-For individuals who lack the ability to relate to others – psychopaths, sociopaths, or people unable or unwilling to recognize that their actions have consequences on others – empathy will not and cannot work.
+Yet there are some even Nausicaä cannot reach, for powers rooted in empathy and compassion are only effective on those who regard one another as human beings.
+For individuals who lack the ability to relate to others – psychopaths, sociopaths, or people unable or unwilling to recognize that their actions have consequences on others – empathy cannot and will not work.

 Nausicaä understands this.
 Towards Namulith, a completely selfish hedonist who shows no regard for anyone else, she resorts to taking up arms to limit his influence.
 Despite her compassion and constant desire for peace, Nausicaä is no pacifist.
 She understands that force is sometimes necessary to defend what she believes in.
 Yet she never revels in its use, and always considers it to be a regrettable exercise.

 There’s a brief sequence I didn’t include in the synopsis.
 It features a return to the Valley of the Wind where Tepa, a young windrider-in-training, spots a Dorok ship in distress at the borders.
 Having heard little from the war front, the people of the Valley debate whether they should render assistance.
 Many have reservations about helping refugees from another tribe who worship different gods, eat different foods, and have different customs.
 Yet when Tepa is asked of her opinion, she responds simply that the princess would already be on her way to help them.
 The matter is thus settled.